javierriveracastro/betteroll-swade/README.md

 The module exposes an API in game.brsw.

+## Modules

-### Module Integration
+### Integrations

-### Dice so Nice support

-This module supports using a different theme for the damage dice when you are using Dice so Nice.
+* **Dice so Nice:** This module supports using a different theme for the damage dice when you are using Dice so Nice.
 You can select it in the module settings (see above)

-### Dice Tray support

-If Dice Tray is enabled, better rolls will use it's modifier box in addition to all other options.
+* **Dice Tray:** If Dice Tray is enabled, better rolls will use it's modifier box in addition to all other options.

-## Modules

 ### Recommendations